 What is Single Touch Payroll?

-Before STP was introduced in 2018, all businesses were reporting their payroll data every month, quarter or annually.
+Before STP was introduced in 2018, all businesses were reporting their payroll data every month, quarter, or annually.
 This was an efficient but slow system in terms of transferring data.
 It carried lots of loopholes and lacked the fluidity of transferring information from business to ATO.
 Thus, ATO introduced STP.

 How Single Touch Payroll Works?

 The employer will be reporting Super liability information through STP and Super funds will also be reporting to ATO.
-The Super funds will let ATO know once the employer makes Super payment to employees’ chosen or default fund.
+The Super funds will let ATO know once the employer makes the Super payment to the employees’ chosen or default fund.
 This is an important step toward making sure employees are paid their correct entitlements.

 Made a mistake?
-Employers are allowed rectify their errors in the following report.
+Employers are allowed to rectify their errors in the following report.
 There are no penalties for rectifying a mistake.